Understanding SNAP:

 What is SNAP?

-SNAP is a federal program designed to supplement the food budgets of low-income households, and it is the largest program in the U.S. that addresses hunger.
-Funded by the Farm Bill, SNAP funds reduce the financial strain on families, allowing them to buy healthier foods and divert some of their finances (which would have gone to food) to other needs, including transportation, housing, and childcare.
-SNAP benefits come in the form of monthly funds loaded onto an Electronic Benefits Transfer (EBT) card.
-This card works like a debit card and can be used on eligible food items at various locations including grocery stores, superstores, pharmacies, gas stations, and some farmer’s markets.
-Eligible food items include meat, poultry, fish, fruits, vegetables, dairy products, bread, cereals, snack foods, and non-alcoholic beverages.
+SNAP (sometimes called food stamps) is a government program that helps low-income households buy food.
+Funded by the federal Farm Bill, it is the largest program in the U.S. that fights hunger.
+SNAP helps people save money on groceries so they can pay for other things like housing, transportation, and childcare.
+SNAP benefits are received each month through an Electronic Benefits Transfer (EBT) card.
+This card works like a debit card and can be used to buy food items at many places including grocery stores, superstores, pharmacies, gas stations, and some farmers markets.
+Food items you can buy include meat, poultry, fish, fruits, vegetables, milk, cheese, eggs, bread, cereals, snack foods, and non-alcoholic beverages.

 SNAP Eligibility